dhir5225/Multi-Linear-Regression/README.md

 ## Why would one use a multiple regression over a simple OLS regression?
 A dependent variable is rarely explained by only one variable.
 In such cases, an analyst uses multiple regression, which attempts to explain a dependent variable using more than one independent variable.
 The model, however, assumes that there are no major correlations between the independent variables

+## Conditions of application

+As for simple linear regression, multiple linear regression requires some conditions of application for the model to be usable and the results to be interpretable.
+Conditions for simple linear regression also apply to multiple linear regression, that is:

+1.Linearity of the relationships between the dependent and independent variables11

+2.Independence of the observations

+3.Normality of the residuals

+4.Homoscedasticity of the residuals

+5.No influential points (outliers)

+But there is one more condition for multiple linear regression:

+6.No multicollinearity:

+Multicollinearity arises when there is a strong linear correlation between the independent variables, conditional on the other variables in the model.
+It is important to check it because it may lead to an imprecision or an instability of the estimated parameters when a variable changes.
+It can be assessed by studying the correlation between each pair of independent variables, or even better, by computing the variance inflation factor (VIF).
+The VIF measures how much the variance of an estimated regression coefficient increases, relative to a situation in which the explanatory variables are strictly independent.
+A high value of VIF is a sign of multicollinearity (the threshold is generally admitted at 5 or 10 depending on the domain).
+The easiest way to reduce the VIF is to remove some correlated independent variables, or eventually to standardize the data.

+## How to choose a good linear model?

+A model which satisfies the conditions of application is the minimum requirement, but you will likely find several models that meet this criteria.
+So one may wonder how to choose between different models that are all valid?

+The three most common tools to select a good linear model are according to:

+1.The p-value associated to the model,

+2.the coefficient of determination R^2 and